 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma book value (deficit) per share of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$0.26 per share, based on the combined public offering price of \$1.25 per share and warrant and our net tangible book value (deficit) as of September 30, 2014.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, based on an assumed public offering price of \$ per share (the last reported sale price of our common stock on The Nasdaq Capital Market on , 2015) and our net tangible book value (deficit) as of September 30, 2014.
 For information on how the foregoing amounts were calculated, see "Dilution."